Something Kinda Ooooh

-"Something Kinda Ooooh" is a song by British all-female pop group Girls Aloud, taken from their first greatest hits collection The Sound of Girls Aloud: The Greatest Hits (2006).
+"Something Kinda Ooooh" is a song by British-Irish all-female pop group Girls Aloud, taken from their first greatest hits collection The Sound of Girls Aloud: The Greatest Hits (2006).
 The song was written by Miranda Cooper, Brian Higgins and his production team Xenomania, and produced by Higgins and Xenomania.
 Inspired by 1980s pop and George Michael, "Something Kinda Ooooh" was released as a single in October 2006.
 It returned Girls Aloud to the top three of the UK Singles Chart for the first time in two years.
 It also made Girls Aloud the first British act to debut in the top five on the chart based on legal download sales alone.

 The music video shows Girls Aloud driving sports cars.
 The group admitted that the video was not their best, due to time restraints.
 "Something Kinda Ooooh" was promoted through numerous live appearances and has since been performed on each one of Girls Aloud's subsequent concert tours.
 Described as "a welcome return to a tune which gets you moving", the song received praise from contemporary music critics.